GyeongjaeLee/Jellycore/README.md

 JELLYCORE's microarchitecture is based on structures described in research papers and "Processor Microarchitecture: An Implementation Perspective".
 For detailed information about microarchitectue, please refer to [microarchiteure_guide.md](https://github.com/GyeongjaeLee/Jellycore/blob/main/microarchitecture_guide.md).

-Although still under development, JELLYCORE aimsto be synthesizable and testable on FPGAs.
+Although still under development, JELLYCORE aims to be synthesizable and testable on FPGAs.

 Some hardware modules in JELLYCORE and simulation method are adapted from [RIDECORE](https://github.com/ridecore/ridecore).